 CMS Approved Carotid Artery Stenting Studies

 Percutaneous Transluminal Angioplasty (including Carotid Artery Stenting) National Coverage Determination Manual Section 20.7

 General Reimbursement Resources

 American Medical Association (AMA) Current Procedural Terminology (CPT)

 Silk Road Medical provides this content for informational purposes only.
-The information contained herein is gathered from various sources and is subject to change without notice.
-Silk Road Medical cannot guarantee success in obtaining coverage or payment.
+The information contained herein is gathered from various publicly available sources and is subject to change without notice.
+Silk Road Medical cannot guarantee (either implicitly or explicitly) success in obtaining coverage or payment.
 Reimbursement for medical products and services is affected by numerous factors.
 It is always the provider’s responsibility to determine and submit appropriate codes, charges, and modifiers for services that are rendered.
 Actual codes and/or modifiers used are at the sole discretion of the treating physician and/or facility.
 Providers should contact their third-party payers for specific information on their coding, coverage, and payment policies.
 This guide is in no way intended to promote the off‐label use of any medical device.
-Information last reviewed September 9, 2016.
+Information last reviewed January 15, 2019.